Pinkshinyultrablast

 Pinkshinyultrablast is a Russian shoegaze band from Saint Petersburg.

 History

 Their band name is a reference to the shoegaze band Astrobrite's 2005 album, Pinkshinyultrablast.
 The group's first output was a 2009 EP, Happy Songs for Happy Zombies, and several years passed before their next release, the single "Umi" in 2014.
 Their debut full-length, Everything Else Matters, arrived in 2015 and was marked by a variety of textures, described by The Guardian as including "shoegazing", "fiddly math-rock", and "wistful electronica".
 The follow-up Grandfeathered was issued in 2016.
 A third LP, Miserable Miracles, arrived in 2018.

+In February 2022, the band posted an Instagram post demanding an end to the Russo-Ukrainian war.
+As of September 2025, this was their last and only remaining Instagram post.